Transforming Math Students into Strategic Thinkers

 What This Means for You

-I design my teaching around these principles: active engagement with material, personalized pacing based on your current level, and strategic mixed practice to build lasting understanding.
-While I can’t guarantee specific outcomes (learning depends on many factors), these evidence-based approaches give you the best chance of success.
+I design my teaching around these principles: active engagement with material, personalized pacing based on your child’s current level, and strategic mixed practice to build lasting understanding.
+These evidence-based approaches give your child the best chance of success.

 Beyond the Session